 Blue is the most preferred color when it comes to branding.
-Blue has the power of instilling trust and belief.
+Blue has the power to instill trust and belief.
 Hence, most brands prefer using shades of blue in their logo as well as the website.
-The blue color has the ability to brighten our mood, just like the view of the sky.
+The blue color can brighten our mood, just like the view of the sky.

 Like the sky changes colors from day to night, the color blue also has an extensive list of different shades and hues.
 We have curated a list of some of the commonly used shades of blue.